 To contact the Planning and Preparedness Branch, click on the Contacts link.

 The Emergency Management Systems Unit (EMSU) has the responsibility for maintaining the Standardized Emergency Management System (SEMS) including coordinating the SEMS Advisory Board, SEMS Technical Group and Specialist Committees, integrating/coordinating the National Incident Management System into SEMS (including the annual NIMS assessment), and producing the mandated After Action Reports with follow on coordination for identified corrective actions and improvement planning for proclaimed disasters.
 EMSU is also responsible for theEmergency Management Accrediation Program (EMAP) and the Statewide Emergency Preparedness Coordination (SWEPC).
 SWEPC provides an opportunity for local, state, and federal participating agencies to disseminate information, express concerns or develop ideas concerning emergency management in California.
+In support of the State Emergency Plan, staff provides assistance to State Agencies and Departments in the development of their Administrative Orders and assists jurisdictions with their Disaster Council Accreditation.

 As of January 1, 2019, the Cal OES Policy Office is responsible for the Threat and Hazard Identification and Risk Assessment (THIRA) and the Stakeholder Preparedness Report (SPR).